Hey, at OvalEdge, we are determined to make a business find and work wonders with data that matters. Would you like us to work with you?ask for a demo

 A data governance framework is the blueprint that defines the roles, responsibilities, policies, and procedures of the data governance initiative, so everyone in the organization knows the plan and is in agreement.

-A data governance framework enables you to outline the components of your implementation strategy based on the most important use cases.
+A data governance framework enables you to outline the components of your Data Governance implementation strategy based on the most important use cases.
 When you develop a data governance framework for your business the aim is to set out a series of goals and objectives that span the lifecycle of your implementation efforts.
 Your framework will be unique to your organization and focus on the most critical business requirements.

 A well-designed data governance framework will enable you, from the get go, to define policies and rules, standardize the most important data terms in your organization, document your decision-making process, share your findings, identify data owners, disseminate roles and responsibilities, and construct a solid roadmap based on the most important use cases in your organization.